-In 2005 Tacoma Garden Club was a founding force (providing key leadership, volunteers, and financial support) with Metro Parks in creating the Point Defiance Flower and Garden resulted in TGC being a Garden Club of America's Founders' Fund Finalist four times - 1966 (NW Native Garden), 1985 (Rhododendron Species Botanical Garden), 2002 (NW Native Garden), and 2007 (Ebenezer's Heritage Garden).
+Our community endeavors have resulted in TGC being a Garden Club of America's Founders' Fund Finalist four times - 1966(NW Native Plant Garden), 1985(Rhododendron Species Botanical Garden), 2002(NW Native Plant Garden), and 2007(Ebenezer's Heritage Garden at Pt.
+Defiance Park).
 The Club was nominated for a City of Destiny Award in 2009 and in 2010 we were awarded the National Public Relations Award by The Garden Club of America.